kevinwshin/French-House-Manual/README.md

 3. keep track of attendance during the meetings and alert the Trustee if anyone is in danger of missing too many meetings.
 4. coordinate with cooks to alert them if they'll have a new member cook with them.
 5. welcome new members that are moving in.
 Be a resource to all new members during the move-in period.
 Provide each member with the house manual and ensure they read it.
-6. keep all keys in the house key box up to date (there should be 2 keys for each single, and 1 extra for each double).
+6. keep all keys in the house key box up to date (there should be two keys for each single, and one extra for each double).
 7. change the combination of the key box at the start of each semester: only the Membership Coordinator, the Trustee, and the Maintenance Officer should know the code.
 8. keep all house members informed of important contract signing and termination dates.
 9. organize the house's mail and place it in the member mailboxes.